 While many U.S. economic indicators – including GDP – are indicating economic growth, others depict (or imply) various degrees of weak growth or economic contraction.
-As seen in the June 2018 Wall Street Journal Economic Forecast Survey the consensus (average estimate) among various economists is for 2.9% GDP growth in 2018.
+As seen in the May 2019 Wall Street Journal Economic Forecast Survey the consensus (average estimate) among various economists is for 2.3% GDP growth in 2019 and 1.8% GDP growth in 2020.
 However, there are other broad-based economic indicators that seem to imply a weaker growth rate.

 As well, it should be remembered that GDP figures can be (substantially) revised.

 Charts Indicating U.S. Economic Weakness